 - we have not received all the information and explanations we require for our audit.

-- the Directors’ statement, in relation to going concern; and
+- the Directors’ statement, set out in How we govern the Company, in relation to going concern;

-- the part of the Corporate Governance Statement relating to the Company’s compliance with the nine provisions of the June 2008 Combined Code specified for our review.
+- the parts of the Corporate Governance Statement relating to the Company’s compliance with the nine provisions of the June 2008 Combined Code specified for our review; and

 - John Waters (Senior Statutory Auditor)